GPacenza/CodeNextMarioKart/README.md

 # Setup and Starter Code

-Download the starter Colab notebook <a href="https://raw.githubusercontent.com/GPacenza/CodeNextMarioKart/MarioKartStarterColab.ipynb" download>here</a>
+Download the starter Colab notebook <a href="MarioKartStarterColab.ipynb" download>here</a>